Sommachukwu/alx-system_engineering-devops/0x02-shell_redirections/README.md

-25. a script that decodes acrostics that use the first letter of each line.
+26. script that parses web servers logs in TSV format as input